Attention deficit hyperactivity disorder (ADHD) is one of the most common behavioral disorders among children.

 - A variety of psychological tests to measure I.Q. and social and emotional adjustment, as well as to indicate the presence of specific learning disabilities.

 If you think your child may be showing signs of ADHD, and you have ruled out a vision problem, discuss your concerns with your pediatrician.
 Your doctor will be able to explain how to effectively diagnose ADHD, as well as all of the different treatment options.

 Schedule a comprehensive vision evaluation with an eye doctor for an accurate diagnosis of a vision problem that may be affecting your child’s behavior.

-Vision Therapy for ADHD »
+ADHD FAQs »